 No headaches of assigning resources to handle the bulk candidates pooling into the office premises, and

 You are now in the candidate's list of 'best employers' for the convenience you have provided

 That covers major part of screening bulk candidates, it also means that you now have lot of 'superstars' that I mentioned earlier, selecting them is the task ahead of you.
 Subject matter experts in this domain can be consulted or you can prepare these questions in-house.
 Now, set up one of these online, recorded, cheat-proof, video assessments in the form of MCQs or code evaluation tests as per your need.
 Next, set up panelists to evaluate the answers and you are now a little short of finding superstars.

 Now that the candidates are shortlisted, you need to find out if they are a good cultural fit in your company.
 Leverage one of the easy interviewing solutions out there.
-Introduce recorded behavioural skill tests, push for analytics to the interview process so that it computes all the traits and flag the good ones. et voilà!
-You now have your all star tech new hire ready for the onboarding process.
+Introduce recorded behavioral skill tests, push for analytics to the interview process so that it computes all the traits and flag the good ones. et voilà!
+You now have your all star tech new hire ready for the on-boarding process.

 I suddenly feel like the teacher we had in primary school who always asked, “what did we learn today?”
 After writing this article, I think, I’d say -